JoCoKo/5lab/README.md

 # 5lab
-Plugin for inputing common unicode symbols with ease.
+Plugin for inputting common unicode symbols with ease.